What is a dental implant?

-A dental implant is the perfect replacement for a missing tooth.
-Dental implant is a type of prototype for a natural root.
+A dental implant is a perfect replacement for a missing tooth.
+A dental implant is a type of prototype for a natural root.
 It is made of Titanium/Zirconium, the most biocompatible of metals, and fuses to your jaw bone over time (osseointegrates).
 The crown is then placed on top.
 If it’s done right, it will look, feel and last just like the real tooth that it replaces.

 This artificial tooth root is then used to hold a new tooth or bridge.
 Because it is stable and stands on its own, a dental implant bonded to the jawbone can be very close to mimicking natural teeth.
 The process of fusion is known as “osseointegration”.
 Implants made from titanium can be integrated with bone without being considered foreign.
 The outcomes of dental implants placement have improved dramatically over the years thanks to science and technology.
 The success rate for dental implant placement is now close to 98%.

 There have been two types of dental implants:

 Endosteal and Subperiosteal.
 Endosteal means an implant “in the bone” and subperiosteal means an implant that rests above the gum tissue.
 Because they have poor long-term results, subperiosteal implants are no longer being used.